LudwigBooysen/MC-ColoredBricks/README.md

 ### How it works
 ##### ❓❓❓
 ##### Crafting
-You will be able to craft the different colored bricks by using their similar color dye.
+You will be able to craft the different colored bricks by using their similar color dye. <br>
-(Crafting Image)
+(Missing Crafting Image)

 ##### Functionality
-You will be able to right-click on the already colored, and placed, bricks to color it's concrete color and after that change it's concrete color to black, giving it an amazing decoration style!
+You will be able to right-click on the already colored, and placed, bricks to color it's concrete color and after that change it's concrete color to black, giving it an amazing decoration style! <br>
-(Demonstration GIF)
+(Missing Demonstration GIF)

 ##### Goals
 ###### 🎯🎯
 1. Adding all the color bricks options
 2. Multiple color concrete options (ex. redbricks with green concrete)
 3. Improve on functionality
+4. Expand to mod packs (Java)

 ##### Suggestions
 ###### 🤷🏻‍♂️🤷🏻‍♂️